When IP address is available than why Domain Name

 Invention of Internet

-Modern Internet is the network of networks.The online world then took on a more recognizable form in 1990, when the World Wide Web was invented.
+Modern Internet is the network of networks.The online world then took on a more recognizable form in 1990.Then the World Wide Web was invented.
 The web is actually the most common means of accessing data online in the form of websites and hyperlinks.

 Domain Name and IP address

 The Domain Name and IP address are interdependent.The IP address and domain name are therefore used to identify web pages.
-So, if you type into the browser either the IP address or the domain name, the system will then locate for that page and as a result, the page will be given to you automatically.
+So, if you type into the browser either the IP address or the domain name, the system will then locate for that page.As a result, the page will be given to you automatically.

 WHAT IS A DOMAIN NAME?